Dan Estabrook

-Dan Estabrook (born 1969) is an American photographer who creates contemporary images by combining 19th-century photographic processes with hand-painted and drawn elements.
+Dan Estabrook (born 1969) is an American photographer.
 He received an artist's fellowship from the National Endowment for the Arts in 1994.
 His photographs are in the permanent collections of the Art Institute of Chicago and the North Carolina Museum of Art, which presented a mid-career retrospective spanning 30 years of his practice in 2024.

 Early life and education

 Estabrook was born in 1969 in Boston, Massachusetts.
 He earned a Bachelor of Arts degree from Harvard University in 1990, where he studied alternative photographic techniques with Christopher James, and completed a Master of Fine Arts at the University of Illinois at Urbana–Champaign in 1993.
 During and after graduate school, he studied post-mortem photography.

 Career

 Seeing the exhibition The Waking Dream: Photography's First Century at the Metropolitan Museum of Art in 1993 strongly influenced Estabrook's approach to historical processes.
-In 1994, soon after completing his graduate studies, Estabrook received an artist's fellowship from National Endowment for the Arts.
+In 1994, soon after completing his graduate studies, Estabrook received an artist's fellowship from the National Endowment for the Arts.

 His work has been exhibited at institutions including the North Carolina Museum of Art, the Halsey Institute of Contemporary Art, and the University of Kentucky Art Museum.
 In 2024, the North Carolina Museum of Art organized Forever and Never: Photographs by Dan Estabrook, a retrospective covering 30+ years of his work.
 The exhibition examined Estabrook's use of photographic history and material experimentation, and ran from September 2024 through January 2025.

 Estabrook has taught photography and visual studies at several institutions.
 He has been a Visiting Assistant Professor at Pratt Institute, visiting artist at Lesley University, and instructor at the Penland School of Craft.